Lihle80/AWS/Advanced-Site-to-Site-VPN/Implementation.md

 # Advanced Site-to-Site VPN
 A site-to-site VPN tunnel encrypts traffic at one end and sends it to the other site over the public Internet where it is decrypted and routed on to its destination.
+We are going to be implementing a dynamic Highly Available Accelerated VPN which uses BGP for route advertisement, on-premisis infrastructure will be simulated within AWS by configuring 2 linux based servers which use strongswan and FRR to do BGP.

 ## The Setup
 This [Link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://learn-cantrill-labs.s3.amazonaws.com/aws-hybrid-bgpvpn/BGPVPNINFRA.yaml&stackName=ADVANCEDVPNDEMO) will setup everything needed for this demo via cloudformation